|Arrival, drive to Thimphu

-|Early morning short hike to Khamsum Yulley Namgyal Chorten with wonderful view of the valley and it’s terraced paddy fields.
-See the longest suspension bridge in Bhutan stretching the length of 350m over Pho Chhu river.
-Visit of Punakha dzong, which counts as the most intricately decorated castle in the kingdom.
-Short walk to Chhimmy lhakhang temple, devoted to 15th century saint Drukpa Kunley, know as “Divine madman”, who did taught Buddhism by singing, drinking and rampant sexual behavior.
-If time permits, also visit Sangchhen Dorji Lhuendrup Lhakhang nunnery with Bhutanese and Nepali style stupa, overlooking the valley from the high hill.
-Drive to Gangtey and pristine Phobjika valley.
-Optionally you can attend lesson on Buddhism led by accomplished master with translation to English in Gangtey monastery shedra (buddhist college).
+|Early morning short hike to Khamsum Yulley Namgyal Chorten with wonderful views of the valley and it’s terraced paddy fields. ➜ Optionally you can consider rafting on the Mo Chhu (easy) or Pho Chhu (thrilling) river. ➜ Continue with visit of Punakha dzong, dubbed as “Palace of the Great Happinnes” which counts as the most intricately decorated castle in the kingdom and used to be winter seat of the Bhutanese rulers. ➜ Short walk to Chhimmy lhakhang temple, devoted to the 15th century saint Drukpa Kunley, known as “Divine madman”, who allegedly taught Buddhism by singing, drinking and scandalous sexual exploits.
+Way to temple is perched by houses decorated with phallic symbols, as commemoration of the saint's antics.
+Temple is also known as fertility booster, attracting childless couples from all over the Bhutan and foreign countries as well. ➜ If time permits, also visit Sangchhen Dorji Lhuendrup Lhakhang nunnery with Bhutanese and Nepali style stupa, overlooking the valley from the high hill. ➜ Drive to Gangtey and pristine Phobjika valley. ➜ Optionally you can attend lesson on Buddhism led by accomplished master with translation to English in Gangtey monastery shedra (buddhist college).

 |In the morning drive to Gangtey gompa located at the top of the hill with commanding view of the valley.
 The historically important monastery belongs to Niyngma school of Buddhism. ➜ Walk through village with lots of interesting handicraft shop.
 From here you will start 2.5 hour walk, one of the most beautiful and easy hikes in Bhutan.
-You will go around the buckwheat and potato fields to the mixed pine forest with trees decorated with old men's beard lichen and finally you will reach to a view of marshland.
+You will go around the buckwheat and potato fields to the mixed pine forest with trees decorated with old men's beard lichen, and finally you will reach to a view of marshland.
 Here, in the late autumn and winter, rare Black Neck Cranes can be seen. ➜ Descend to valley bottom and visit Kewa lhakhang, the newly established monastery on the place where the demoness was subdued in the past. ➜ Drive to local farmhouse to taste local kitchen and other delicacies like the salty suja tea and ara spirit. ➜ Then visit to Black Neck Crane center.
-The birds comes for roosting to the valley in great numbers form November to the end of February.
+The birds come for roosting to the valley in great numbers from November to the end of February.
 See interesting documentary on bird conservation efforts and related exposition. ➜ Rest day in leisure or optionally visit very scenic Ngelung Drechagling Lhakhang nunnery.
 You might like to try the hot stone bath, traditional Bhutanese treat (on extra payment, need to be ordered in the morning).

 |Drive to Trongsa over Pele-la pass (3500 m). ➜ Stop here to see the shops run by local herders.
-You can get lot of interesting things here, including the yak wool textiles, dust brush made of yak tail, medicinal plants like puttising root, potent cure for cough and fever or cordyceps dubbed as "himalayan viagra" and energy booster.
-Continue drive on scenic road with stop at Chendebji chorten which was built to resemble Boudhanath stupa of Kathmandu. ➜ Another important stop would be Trongsa viewpoint to see the full extent of the Trongsa castle, which you will visit some more drive afterward.
-This is the place from where the royal dynasty of Bhutan had risen.
-Also visit intricate museum in watchtower Ta Dzong.
-It hosts number of interesting artifacts related to royal dynasty, history of Bhutan and many religious statues and temples.
-Finally drive to Jakar over Yotong-la pass (3550 m), reaching in the evening.
+You can get a lot of interesting things here, including the yak wool textiles, dust brush made of yak tail, medicinal plants like puttising root, potent cure for cough and fever or cordyceps dubbed as "himalayan viagra" and energy booster. ➜ Continue drive on scenic road with stop at Chendebji chorten which was built to resemble Boudhanath stupa of Kathmandu. ➜ Another important stop would be Trongsa viewpoint to see the full extent of the Trongsa castle, which you will visit some more drive afterward.
+This is the place from where the royal dynasty of Bhutan had risen. ➜ Also visit intricate museum in watchtower Ta Dzong.
+It hosts number of interesting artifacts related to royal dynasty, history of Bhutan and many religious statues and temples. ➜ Finally drive to Jakar over Yotong-la pass (3550 m), reaching in the evening.

-|Start day sightseeing with ancient Jambay lhakhang temple, which pins down the leg of giant demoness.
-Walk to Kurjey lhakhang temple complex.
-After exploring the place, enjoy the picnic lunch on beautiful riverside.
-Finally continue walk to Tamshing Gompa, the temple where you can wipe your sins by carrying the chain-bar smithed by 15th century blackmisth-saint Pema Lingpa.
-If the production cycle permits, visit the Red Panda brewery.
-Explore the town with it’s interesting curio shops and welcoming local restaurants.
+|Start day sightseeing with ancient Jambay lhakhang temple, which pins down the knee of the giant demoness.
+According to legends, this one of the two oldest Buddhist temples built in Bhutan by great Tibetan king Songtsen Gampo. ➜ Walk to Kurjey lhakhang temple complex where 7th century saint Guru Rimpoche subdued local demoness.
+After exploring the place, enjoy the picnic lunch on beautiful riverside. ➜ Then continue walk to Tamshing Gompa, the temple which was allegedly built and marvelously painted by 15th century saint Pema Lingpa with the help of angels. ➜ Finally, visit newly built and finely decorated Kenchosum Lhakhang. ➜ If the production cycle permits, visit the Red Panda brewery. ➜ Explore the town with it’s interesting curio shops and welcoming local restaurants.

-|Drive to Tang valley and hike to Ugyen choling palace which hosts wonderful private museum with carefully selected artifacts used in medieval Bhutan for various activities.
-If you feel strong, you can climb to Kundzongdrak gomba overlooking valley from sheer cliff.
-Otherwise you can visit nunnery, hosting the Buddhist nuns of all ages.
-You should not miss so called “Burning lake” Membartso where the treasure of scriptures hidden here by magician-saint Guru Rimpoche were discovered by saint Pema Lingpa. ➜ Drive to Jakar and relax for the rest of the day of proceed with further sightseeing as suggested by your guide.
+|Drive to Tang valley and hike to Ugyen choling palace which hosts wonderful private museum with carefully selected artifacts used in medieval Bhutan for various activities. ➜ If you feel strong, you can climb to Kundzongdrak gomba overlooking valley from sheer cliff. ➜ Otherwise, you can visit the nunnery, which was established by the reincarnate lama of Gangtey and hosts mostly young nuns. ➜ You should not miss so-called “Burning lake” Membartso where the treasure of scriptures hidden here by magician-saint Guru Rimpoche were discovered by the 15th century saint Pema Lingpa. ➜ Drive to Jakar and relax for the rest of the day of proceed with further sightseeing as suggested by your guide.